 Proposed resolution:

+REVISED

 Make the changes the changes shown under “Proposed changes” for CID 6698 and 6699 in <this document>.
 These ensure the terms “awake state”/ “doze state”/ “active mode”/ “PS mode” are defined for all flavours of BSS (infrastructure, IBSS, MBSS, PBSS, DMG).